citusdata/citus_docs/develop/migration_mt_schema.rst

 .. code-block:: postgresql

-   -- the function to backfill up to one
+   -- the function to backfill up to ten
    -- thousand rows from line_items

    CREATE FUNCTION backfill_batch()